Book Your Stay

 Coastal Waters

-Many parts of Tijuana’s wastewater infrastructure are decades old, have inadequate capacity to treat and purify wastewater.
-They suffer from repeated breaks and system failures.
-While the sand on Coronado Beach is safe, the waste can occasionally make ocean water unsafe.
+While the sand on Coronado Beach is safe, waste from the South can occasionally make ocean water unsafe.
 It occurs from time to time.
 Thankfully, solutions have been put in place.
-See below!
+Get answers to frequently asked questions (FAQs) below!

-In May 2023.
-Coronado Island was added to the Top 10 Beach List by Dr. Stephen Leatherman.
+In May 2024, Coronado Island was added to the Top 10 Beach List by Dr. Stephen Leatherman.
 Better known as “Dr. Beach,” Leatherman is a Scientist, Author and Professor at Laboratory for Coastal Research at Florida International University.
-TripAdvisor has also named Coronado Beach as one of their top choices.
+Travel + Lesiure and TripAdvisor have also named Coronado Beach as one of their top choices.

 Click here for a live peek of Coronado Beach!
 This free webcam shows the crashing waves, ocean breezes and white sand beach near the Hotel del Coronado.